We want to make your visit as easy as possible

 Entrance

-We have a level access entrance at the side of the building in Coleridge Passage.
-If you need to use this entrance, then please follow the signs to Coleridge Passage.
-Please use the intercom at the entrance to get the attention of a member of staff who’ll let you in.
+The museum’s main entrance features three steps.
+However, we have an alternative level access entrance located on the side of the building in Coleridge Passage.
+If you require the level access entrance, kindly follow the signage leading to Coleridge Passage.
+Upon arrival, please use the intercom at the entrance to notify a staff member, who will gladly assist you with entry.

 Wheelchairs and pushchairs

-The landing in the museum vary in width and are quite narrow at certain points.
-The narrowest part of the landing is 820mm at specific points where there are pipes running down the wall.
+The museum’s landings vary in width and can be quite narrow at certain points.
+The narrowest section measures 820mm, particularly where pipes run down the wall.

 Floor

-Cells are used for displays and their floors are not always level with the landing.
-The basement floor has a slight slope either side from the cells towards the centre of the floor.
+Please be aware that the cells within the museum are utilized for displays, and as such, their floors may not always be level with the landings.
+Additionally, in the basement area, the floor has a slight slope on either side, sloping towards the centre of the floor.

 Lift access